accefa/pydisp/README.md

 pydisp
 ======

-Python example for controlling a LCD over serial inferface
+Python examples for controlling a LCD over the serial inferface.